HomeLatest"High Court Halts Chattogram Port Tariff Increase"

 -

 The High Court has issued a temporary halt on the implementation of Chattogram Port’s recently updated tariff schedule for a period of one month.
-This decision came after a legal challenge was raised against the port authority’s move to increase charges for the first time in forty years.
+This decision came following a legal challenge questioning the validity of the port’s decision to increase charges for the first time in 40 years.

-The court order was issued by Justice Kazi Zinat Hoque and Justice Aynun Nahar Siddiqua following a petition filed by the Bangladesh Maritime Law Society (BMLS).
-The petition specifically contested the validity of the Statutory Regulatory Order (SRO) and the subsequent circular issued by the Chittagong Port Authority (CPA) on September 30, which aimed to enforce the revised tariff starting from October 15 this year.
+Justices Kazi Zinat Hoque and Aynun Nahar Siddiqua granted the stay order in response to a petition filed by the Bangladesh Maritime Law Society (BMLS).
+The petition raised concerns about the Statutory Regulatory Order (SRO) and a subsequent circular issued by the Chittagong Port Authority (CPA) on September 30, which put the revised tariff into effect starting October 15 this year.

-Furthermore, the court has also issued a directive demanding an explanation from relevant authorities, including the Ministry of Shipping’s secretary and the CPA chairman, regarding the legality of the challenged SRO and circular.
-As per the court’s instructions, the implementation of the new tariff, as outlined in the CPA’s circular, will be put on hold for a 30-day period until further notice.
+Additionally, the court issued a rule requiring relevant authorities, including the Ministry of Shipping’s secretary and the CPA chairman, to justify the legality of the contested SRO and circular.
+The court directed that the CPA’s circular, implementing the new tariff, will be suspended for 30 days or until further notice.

-In response to the court’s decision, Chattogram Port Secretary Omar Faruk confirmed the development, stating that while they are aware of the High Court order, they are yet to receive an official copy.
-He mentioned that once they receive the directive, they will review it and take necessary actions accordingly.
+Chattogram Port Secretary Omar Faruk acknowledged the High Court’s decision, stating that they are yet to receive an official copy of the order.
+Once received, they will assess the directive and take appropriate actions accordingly.

-The decision to increase port tariffs in September, marking the first revision since the early 1980s, was justified by the CPA citing escalating operational and maintenance expenses, the necessity for modernization, and currency devaluation.
-The revised tariff structure encompassed elevated charges for services such as vessel berthing, container handling, storage, and various other port-related services across different categories.
+The CPA had adjusted port tariffs in September for the first time since the early 1980s, attributing the increase to escalating operational and maintenance expenses, the necessity for modernization, and currency devaluation.
+The revised tariff structure involved elevated fees for vessel berthing, container handling, storage, and other port services across different categories.

-The sudden tariff adjustment that came into effect on October 15 faced backlash from shipping operators, freight forwarders, and exporters.
-Concerns were raised regarding the potential impact on logistics costs, profit margins, and the overall competitiveness of Bangladesh’s trade, particularly in export-driven sectors.
-Industry experts cautioned that the increased port charges could diminish the attractiveness of Bangladeshi exports in global markets and escalate import expenses for essential goods, consequently affecting the efficiency of the supply chain.
+The sudden tariff revision, effective from October 15, faced backlash from shipping operators, freight forwarders, and exporters who cautioned that it could elevate logistics expenses, diminish profit margins, and erode Bangladesh’s trade competitiveness, particularly in export-driven sectors.
+Concerns were raised that the heightened port charges might reduce the appeal of Bangladeshi exports in global markets and elevate import costs for essential goods, consequently impacting the efficiency of the overall supply chain.

-In response to the tariff changes, the Bangladesh Container Shipping Association and the BMLS separately filed writ petitions, contending that the revisions were implemented without adequate consultation with stakeholders and lacked legal authorization.
+Following the tariff adjustments, the Bangladesh Container Shipping Association and the BMLS separately filed writ petitions, contending that the changes were made without adequate consultation with stakeholders and lacked legal authorization.

 LATEST POSTS